sanjaykumar0324/final-assignment/README.md

 4. Responsive design for optimal viewing across devices.
 5. Engaging animations for improved user experience.
 6. Progressive Web App (PWA) capabilities for offline access and a native app-like experience.
+7. Redirects to a "Not Found" page for any invalid navigation attempts.

 ## Approach for data handling